Basic First Model

 2. Also rename the two doors that access the stair (D2 and D3).

-4. You can also display the flow area coverage.
-In the View Toolbar, click the Show Flow Path Coverage tool.
-This is an easy way to see that all flow paths has been defined.
+4. You can also display the Flow Path Area coverage.
+In the View Toolbar, click the vnts ui icon toolbar show fp coverage Show Flow Path Input Geometry tool.
+This is an easy way to see that all per unit area Flow Paths has been defined.

 A short summary of the wall area calculation is useful.

-• The area calculation is only done when the area is given as Area per Unit Area.
+• The area calculation is only done when the leakage is specified as per unit area.

-• The second wall is projected onto the first wall like in Figure 6.
-Here the lower flow path was created by dragging from the left to right.
-The wall of the second zone is projected onto the first wall.
+• The second wall is projected onto the first wall like in Figure 7.
+Here the lower Flow Path was created by dragging from the left to right.
+The wall of the second Zone is projected onto the first wall.

 Display of projected areas

 If the walls are not parallel, the calculated area will depend on the definition of the first and second walls since the projection will be slightly different.
-Any flow path where the angle between walls is greater than 1 degree will have a warning flag.
-You can also edit a flow path to manually specify the area you desire; if you select the flow path object, the Leakage Area can be edited in the ribbon.
+Any Flow Path where the angle between walls is greater than 1° will have a warning flag.
+You can also edit a Flow Path to manually specify the area you desire; if you select the Flow Path object, the Leakage Area can be edited in the ribbon.

 Copy Level 1 to Level 2

 To copy objects, we select them and then use the Copy/Move Objects tool.
-One easy way to select and copy objects is with the Select/Edit Objects tool; click and drag to select all the objects you want to copy.
+One easy way to select and copy objects is with the Select/Edit Objects tool; click and drag to select all the objects you want to copy as in Figure 8.
 Another way is to select objects in the Object tree.

-1. Using the Select/Edit Objects tool, click and drag to select all the zones and flow paths on Level 0.0.
+1. Using the Select/Edit Objects tool, click and drag to select all the Zones and Flow Paths on Level 0.0 m.

 2. Click the Copy/Move Objects tool.
 Select Copy Mode and make 1 copy.
-Type 3 in the Move Z box.
-Click Copy/Move.
+Type 3 m in the Move Z box and press TAB.
+Click Copy/Move or press ENTER

 The model after creating Level 3.0 (Level 2)

-Figure 7.
-The model after creating Level 3.0 (Level 2)
+Figure 9.
+The model after creating Level 3.0 m (Level 2)

 Edit Level 2

-Often the ground floor (level 1) is different than the higher levels.
+Often the ground floor (first level) is different from the higher levels.
 In this example, there is no double door from the stair to the exterior for any of the levels above the ground level.
-We will also add flow paths from the active level rooms to the rooms below and add the Stair flow path.
+We will also add Floor Flow Paths from the active level rooms to the rooms below and add the Stair Flow Path.

-To update the geometry and flow paths for Level 3.0 (Level 2):
+To update the geometry and Flow Paths for Level 3.0 m (Level 2)

 1. Delete the double door from the stair to the exterior.

-5. Press the ESC key to unselect the tool.
+5. Press the ESC key or Right-click to unselect the tool.

 ventus scrn ventus basics edit level 2 2024 2

-Figure 8.
-Level 3.0 (Level 2) after deleting the double door and adding floor flow paths
+Figure 10.
+Level 3.0 m (Level 2) after deleting the double door and adding floor Flow Paths

 Configure the view